metablaster/WindowsFirewallRuleset/README.md

 which are used for this.
-- If you're running scripts for the first time it's highly recommended to load all rules for which you have programs installed on system, it should be easy to delete what you do not want in GPO, rather than later searching scripts for what you might have missed.
+- If you're running scripts for the first time it's highly recommended to load all rules for which you have programs installed on system, it should be easy to delete what you don't want in GPO, rather than later searching scripts for what you might have missed.
 - Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significantly slower (depends on number of existing rules)